 Please fill out the application online, and submit a PDF of the application and the essay to firstname.lastname@example.org.
 The Committee on Graduate Fellowships will read your application materials and decide on nominations.
 You will be informed of your status via email.

-For the campus review, please ask your letter writers to send the letter of recommendation by email to Scholarship.Advising@dartmouth.edu or by hard copy to Scholarship Advising, 6201 Parker House, Hanover, NH or HB6201.
+For the campus review, please ask your letter writers to send a scanned copy of the letter of recommendation on letterhead with a signature by email to Scholarship.Advising@dartmouth.edu.

 In your online application, please add the contact information of your three recommenders, who will each receive notification on how to submit the letter of recommendation online.
-Deadline for all three letters to be submitted online by the recommenders is January 30, 2014.
+The Dartmouth deadline for all three letters to be submitted online by the recommenders is January 20, 2015.

 For more information on recommendation letters, click here.

-The Scholarship Advising office will mail your signed essay and transcript to the Barry M. Goldwater Scholarship and Excellence in Education Program by the deadline of February 3, 2014.
-Scholarship Advising will officially submit the online application by January 31, 2014.
+Scholarship Advising will officially submit the online application by January 30, 2015.
+The Scholarship Advising office will mail your signed essay and transcript to the Barry M. Goldwater Scholarship and Excellence in Education Program by the deadline of February 2, 2015.

 Email Scholarship Advising